-10.9 A motion or an amendment to a motion which, if passed, would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted Operational Plan or Delivery Program must identify the source of funding for the expenditure that is the subject of the motion.
-If the motion does not identify a funding source, the council must defer consideration of the matter, pending a report from the GM on the availability of funds for implementing the motion if adopted.
+10.9 A motion or an amendment to a motion which if passed would require the expenditure of funds on works and/or services other than those already provided for in the council's current adopted delivery program and operational plan should identify the source of funding for the expenditure that is the subject of the motion.
+The General Manager has the authority to advise the Council of this potential impact and its implications for the Delivery Program.
+This advice could include advocating deferral pending a report from the general manager on the availability of funds for implementing the motion if adopted.